 We offer awards to help you study through our:

 There are also other sources of funding available to you.

 For more information please see our funding section

-The MA Art & Design programme is based at Allerton studios.
-Students working on site have access to their own studio space and a postgraduate base room.
-Facilities at Allerton Studios include
+The MA Art & Design programme is based at Peel on the main campus.
+Students working on site have access to their own studio space.
+They have access to facilities in New Adelphi Building

 You will be inducted into the workshops, which covers how to use all the machinery, by trained workshop technicians.